 Insights View All

-Georgia Chamber of Commerce, Board of Directors and Vice Chair of Law and Judiciary Committee
+Georgia Chamber of Commerce, Board of Governors, Board of Directors, and Past Chair of Law and Judiciary Committee

-Metro Atlanta Chamber of Commerce, Board of Directors
+Metro Atlanta Chamber of Commerce, Executive Committee and Board of Directors

 Leadership Georgia – Class Member and Program Chair